Skip to content

 DimensionWhat it limitsWhen checked

-img_storage_bytesTotal bytes of images storedOn every image upload
+img_storage_bytesImage & document storage: total bytes of images and documentsOn every image / document upload

 img_bandwidth_bytesMonthly CDN egress for imagesOn every image external link request